Analyzing Use of High Privileges on Android: An Empirical Case Study of Screenshot and Screen Recording Applications: Empirical Case Study

 Obfuscation cannot perfectly hide everything in the decompiled source code.
-After carefully reading through the source code of ``Screenshot Ultimate'', we found some hints to shape the mechanism of screenshot taking.
-For example, there was an address in Android OS partition ``\texttt{/system/bin/fbread}'' appearing more than once in the obfuscated classes, just like the code snippet (\texttt{com.icecoldapps.screenshotultimate.an}) shown below:

-\lstset{escapechar=@,style=customJava} The occurrence of ``\texttt{/system/bin/fbread}'' suggests that this app was very likely taking screenshot by reading image data from \emph{framebuffer}, which is commonly expressed as short writing ``fb'' in Android development.

-Many apps take screenshots by using a library called \emph{Android screenshot library} (known as ``ASL'')\footnote{Android screenshot library is available at \url{https://code.google.com/archive/p/android-screenshot-library/downloads}} A comparison has been done between the native executive provided by both ASL and ``Screenshot Ultimate'' to validate that presumption.
-The exact equivalence in file checksum value among two native executives as shown in Figure \ref{fig:checksumResult} indicates that the ``Screenshot Ultimate'' is one of the third party apps that take screenshot by invoking ASL APIs on unrooted devices.
+After carefully reading through the source code of ``\emph{Screenshot Ultimate}'', we find some clues to shape the mechanism of screenshot taking.
+For example, there is an address in Android OS partition, which is in form of a string variable with the value as ``\texttt{/system/bin/fbread}'', appearing more than once in the obfuscated classes.
+Its occurrence suggests that this app is very likely taking screenshot by reading image data from \emph{framebuffer}, which is commonly expressed as short writing ``fb'' in Android development.
+Reading framebuffer to take screenshot is usually achieved by a library called \emph{Android screenshot library} (known as ``ASL'')\footnote{Android screenshot library is available at \url{https://code.google.com/archive/p/android-screenshot-library/downloads}}.
+We downloaded the ASL from Android open source repository and compared the checksum value with the native executive that we downloaded from the URL given by the app developer.
+The comparison result reveals that 2 executive files are exactly equivalent, which proves our hypothesis that the app I makes use of ASL to read framebuffer and thereby capture the screen display.